renvrant/formcontrol-freaks/chapter.md

 and in particular at the way in which we can use *selectors* to compute data by composing functions, and then use *memoization* to make state changes more efficient.

+> For those who wish to be more precise,
+> we should distinguish between selectors as a general concept
+> and selectors as implemented by the `reselect` library that we're using.
+> The memoization benefits come from `reselect`,
+> but the general benefit of using a selector for validation is that
+> you can derive the validity of your form from the data you already have
+> without having to dispatch extra actions like `VALIDATE_FIELD`.

 Selectors chain functions together and pipe their return values into the last function in the chain.
 In the simple code below,